I’ve been writing this blog for over 4 years now. When I go back and read the earlier articles, I can see that the writing has evolved over time.

 But that’s not how the human body works.
 We are an integrated whole.
 Your body is not just something that moves the brain around.
 The state of your body has a big influence on how your brain operates, how you feel and how you experience life.

-Lawyers seem to be the worst for this but accountants, bankers, engineers, surveyors etc are all guilty of this.
+Lawyers seem to be the worst but doctors, accountants, bankers, engineers etc are all guilty of this.
 They come to think of themselves as purely rational, intellectual creatures.
 They let their physical fitness slide.
 They live off corporate sandwiches and other processed carbs…with caffeine to wind up in the morning and alcohol to wind down in the evening.

 This is anything but natural.
 Its NOT an inevitable consequence of ageing.
 You can be ripped in your 30s, 40s, 50s and 60s.
-You can take intelligent risks all your life…but you have to get the physical side right.
+You can be brave and take intelligent risks all your life…but you have to get the physical side right.

 When I see people anguishing over one of those hand-wringing Guardian articles about the transgender crisis or the fatshaming crisis or the avocado toast crisis, I can’t help thinking that they’d feel much better if they got more sleep and lifted some weights.